 Goodwill and other acquisition-related assets, including brands, comprise a significant portion of the Scandic group's balance sheet total.
-As at 31 December, goodwill and brands amounted to MSEK 9,456 which is equivalent to 56 percent of the balance sheet total.
+As at December 31, goodwill and brands amounted to MSEK 9,716 which is equivalent to 55% of the balance sheet total.
 These items are not only significant in terms of their amount but also in their nature, as they are impacted by management's estimations and judgements.
 Due to the significance of this item and its nature, this has been deemed to comprise a key audit area in the audit.